 Click here to view the Society's Short-Term Loan Policy.

 Regular meetings of the society are held monthly excluding August and December.
-Meetings are held at 7:00 p.m. on the third Monday of the months of June, July, September, October, and November.
-Meetings are held at 10:00 a.m. on the third Tuesday of the months of January, February, March, April, and May.
+Meetings are generally held at 7:00 p.m. on the third Monday of the months of June, July, September, October, and November.
+However, due to the Speakers Series taking place at the Library, autumn meeting dates and times have been changed (see schedule below.)
+Meetings are held at 10:00 a.m. on the third Tuesday of the months of January, February, March.
 All meetings take place at the Heritage Museum.

 The schedule of meetings for 2014 is as follows: